JeroenVandersteen/JerHammer/content/Trainings/List/Distant spell.md

 ### Distant spell
 **Prerequisites:** Profession

-_Increase spell range, CN+2_
+_Any spell: increase spell range, TN+1_

-You may choose to cast a spell as if it has a CN 2 higher.
-When you do so, you may double the range of a spell.
+You may choose to cast any spell as if it has a TN 1 higher.
+When you do so, you may add 1 range increment to the spell.
 Spells with a range of touch or self are not affected.
+You must clearly declare that you are using this training before rolling the spellcast test.